CriistianEspinosa/Python-Project/README.md

 ### Python Project
 Welcome to this program, this program calculates the square root of a number

+### Program Description

+The program allows the user to enter a number.
+Then check if the number is not negative.
+If the number is negative, informs the user that square roots of negative numbers are not defined.
+If the number is not negative, calculate the square root using the math.sqrt() function.
+Finally, it prints the calculated square root or an error message, depending on the number entered.

 * ### Screenshot of the program running: